lilab-bcb/cumulus/docs/smart_seq_2.rst

 #.
 Create a sample sheet.

-    Please note that the columns in the CSV can be in any order, but that the column names must match the recognized headings.
+    Please note that the columns in the TSV can be in any order, but that the column names must match the recognized headings.

     The sample sheet provides metadata for each cell: